denis-sokolov/portent/README.md

 ### Page structure
 `pages` directory contains actual routes for pages in the website.
 Every `html` file inside is a single URL route.

+### Errors
+`errors` directory contains templates for HTTP errors.
+Currently supported is the 404 template.

 ### CSS
 All CSS are combined and included in your HTML.